 You can move the Wi-Fi client around to find out how the distances — between the router and the client — affect the Wi-Fi speed.

 Similar to Internet speed, the Wi-Fi speed also tends to fluctuate.
 That said, feel free to pick the highest number of the same location as the speed of your router.

-How I test Wi-Fi for a review on Dong Knows Tech
+How Wi-Fi is tested for Dong Knows Tech’s reviews

 My server is a custom-built computer with the following specs:

 - Storage: 1TB Samsung 970 Pro.

 Again, this server hosts the test data, which I use to copy to clients via the test router’s wireless connection to figure out the Wi-Fi speeds.
 The server connects to the test router via a 1Gbps (Gigabit), or faster when applicable, wired connection.